What is Vitamin C (Ascorbic Acid)?

 The Bioactive form of Ascorbic acid is the L- form and is the only one currently offered at Purebulk.com.
 In most cases when you see a product labeled as “Ascorbic acid” it is likely the L- form as the D- form and the racemic DL- form has not been as commercially available for some time.

 Purity and Concentration of Ascorbic Acid (Vitamin C)

 PureBulk's L-Ascorbic acid is derived from Sorbitol, derived from Glucose and contains no fillers, additives or anti-caking agents.
 Keep cool and dry, away from strong light and heat.
 Do not freeze.

 Is a Non-Gmo statement available for this product?

 Yes!
-You may request of a copy of the Non-Gmo statement for this product by using the comments box provided on the Coa request form.
+You may request a copy of the Non-Gmo statement for this product by using the comments box provided on the COA request form.

 For people who are sensitive to sour products or for those who do not like the sour taste of ascorbic acid supplements, we suggest using ascorbic acid capsules.